kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ## Networking Part 1 ##

 Now back to development!
 Restarting and following logs has been a treat.
-Next we'll open an endpoint to the application and access it via HTTP.
+Next, we'll open an endpoint to the application and access it via HTTP.

 #### Simple networking application ####